kidofcubes/MineStudio/docs/_sources/benchmark/index.md.txt

 The MineStudio benchmark is a comprehensive framework for evaluating agent performance across a wide range of Minecraft-based tasks.
 It offers the following key features:

-- **Diverse Task Support**: Evaluate agents on tasks such as building, mining, crafting, collecting, tool usage, and more.
+- **Diverse Task Support**: Evaluate agents on tasks such as building, mining, crafting, collecting, and more.
-- **Game Mode Variability**: Includes both simple and challenging game modes to test agents under varying levels of difficulty.
+- **Game Mode Variability**: Includes both simple and hard game modes to test agents under varying levels of difficulty.
 - **Batch Task Execution**: Run multiple tasks simultaneously and record task completion videos for analysis.
-- **VLM-Based Evaluation**: Leverage Vision-Language Models to analyze task videos and provide automated scoring.
+- **VLM-Based Evaluation**: Leverage Vision-Language Models to analyze and score task videos.

 ---